Qualification goals of the B.Sc. in Applied Computer Science

-- can compare and apply methods and procedures of computer science and applied computer science and have implemented or evaluated exemplary methods in projects and seminars.
+- are able to compare and apply methods and procedures of computer science and applied computer science (such as systematic problem definitions, algorithmic problem solving, logical proof procedures, evaluation procedures) learned in the subject-specific modules and have implemented and evaluated exemplary methods in projects and seminars, in an interdisciplinary context.

-- have shown, especially in the context of their final thesis, that they are able to design a research project in which they have applied learned knowledge to a derived research question using research methods and have evaluated their usefulness.
+- have shown, especially in the context of their final thesis, that they can design a research paper in which they have applied learned knowledge to a derived research question using research methods, taking into account principles of good scientific practice, and have assessed their usefulness.

-- have dealt critically with methods and procedures of computer science and applied computer science and their application in group work and have argued on this in a well-founded way.
-In doing so, they take into account and address the views of other students.
+- have critically examined basic methods and procedures of computer science and applied computer science and their application in group work and have argued in this respect, taking into account other people's point of views.

-- have learned about the social background of their discipline and have shown that they can explain its significance for the present.
+- know the social background of their discipline and have shown that they can explain its significance for the present.